 About Michael Blake

-Apart from his stage performances, Michael has also appeared in several films, including The Tales of Cri Cri (Murray Louis/Alwin Nikolais), Unsettled Dreams (Donald Byrd), and the documentary Hanya Holm (Portrait of a Dance Pioneer).
-He has toured with Cab Calloway in Cab Calloway's Cotton Club Review and has also performed in the Public Theater's rock musical, Lenny and the Heartbreakers.
+Michael's impact in the world of dance extends beyond live performances, encompassing notable appearances in films such as "The Tales of Cri Cri" (Murray Louis/Alwin Nikolais), "Unsettled Dreams" (Donald Byrd), and the documentary "Hanya Holm (Portrait of a Dance Pioneer)."
+He has also been a touring presence, joining Cab Calloway in "Cab Calloway's Cotton Club Review" and participating in the Public Theater's rock musical, "Lenny and the Heartbreakers."